rkbabu20/MeetingRoomPlanner/README.md

 # Meeting Room Planner
 This is a code sample algorithm for meeting room planner.
+Implemented as a console application.

 ## Problem Statement
-If list of intervals are given in array of array format then get minimum number of meeting rooms to schedule all meetings without overlap.
+If list of intervals are given in an array of arrays format then get minimum number of meeting rooms to schedule all meetings without overlap.
 ## Input Test Data Format
 new int[ ][ ]</br>
     {</br>